Muttley/foundryvtt-fallout/README.md

 # Fallout 2d20 System for Foundry VTT

-This is a Fallout 2d20 unofficial Sheet for Foundry VTT.
+This is an unoffical Fallout 2d20 system for Foundry VTT.
 No content from the books included.

 ## ACTOR TYPES

--   CHARACTER
+- Character
--   ROBOT
+- Creature
 - NPC
--   CREATURE
+- Robot

 ## ITEM TYPES

+- Ammo
--   weapon
+- Apparel
--   weapon mod
+- Apparel Mod
--   ammo
+- Books and Magazines
+- Consumables (Food, Beverage, Chem, Other)
--   apparel
+- Miscellany
--   apparel mod
+- Perk
--   robot armor
+- Robot Armor
--   robot modules
+- Robot Modules
--   books and magazines
--   consumables (food, beverage, chem , other)
--   miscellany
+- Skill
--   skill
+- Special Ability
--   perk
+- Weapon
--   special ability
+- Weapon Mod

 ## FEATURES

 - Dice Roller Macros for D20 and DC Rolls.
 You can find them in the fallout-macros compendium.
 Includes Re-roll and Add Dice options.
 Calculates the number of successes/damage/effects.
 It can be triggered separately or from the Attributes/Skills/Weapons.
 (Dice So Nice module supported)
--   Custom CD roll: "/r 1dc" and modifiers to count the effects ("/r 1dcef") or count total results summed ("/r 1dcsum")
+- Custom CD roll: "`/r 1dc`" and modifiers to count the effects ("`/r 1dcef`") or count total results summed ("`/r 1dcsum`")
 - Pipboy Screen for Characters and Robots (player sheets)
 - Calculating Resistances depending on the equipped apparel
 - Marking Injuries visually on the body parts
 - Calculating Encumbrance
 - Smart Item Sorting by Type
 - Adding Melee Bonus to Unarmed and melee weapons
 - Automatically switching to Creature Attributes and Skills for Creature Weapons that are of "Creature Attack" Type.
 Also automatically marks them as Tagged when rolling.
 - Favorite Weapons List quick view
 - Power Armor Health Monitor
 - Robot Modules List quick view
 - Conditions
 - Action Points trackers for Overseer and the Party
--   Location Die "1dh" (Thanks to @e4g13 for making images for the location die.
+- Location Die "`1dh`" (Thanks to @e4g13 for making images for the location die.
 Check out his cool fallout maps on http://www.patreon.com/e4g13)
--   A way to write fallout symbols in the journal entries: use "@fos[DC]" for DC die.
-Use @fos[PH], @fos[EN], @fos[PO], @fos[RA] for the damage types.
+- A way to write fallout symbols in the journal entries:
+	* `@fos[DC]` for DC die symbol
+	* `@fos[PH]` for Physical damage type
+	* `@fos[EN]` for Energy damage type
+	* `@fos[PO]` for Poison damage type
+	* `@fos[RA]` for Radiation damage type

 ## FAQ

 - Apparel resistances are visible on the pip-boy figure for that specific body part.
 Resistances on the left of the pip-boy are general bonuses that are added to all body parts.
 - Power Armor needs to be equipped and powered in order to apply it's resistances.
 - Power Armor frame as an Active Effect `system.attributes.str.value, Override, 11`
 - You can drag skills to the NPCs from the included skills compendium.
 - Right click on the Skill name in order to choose a different Attribute to roll with.
 This will prop Delete skill on NPCs.(still looking for the right design solution for this)
 - Characters can't equip robot armor so those are stashed under the GEAR tab. (and vice versa)
 - You can stash items by clicking on the stash icon in the character’s items list.Stashed items do not count against total weight you carry.

 ## Disclaimer